top of page

 France - Day 6 : How high is the Ventoux?

 Today, the route would consist of 20 km of mountains followed by a long flat section.
-The local bakery as usual sold baguettes, flutes, and gros pains.
-Baguettes are just smaller French breads, flutes are twice as tick and a lot more airy and tasty.
-Gros pains are similar to flutes but wider.
+The local bakery, as usual, sold baguettes, flutes, and gros pains.
+Baguettes are just smaller French breads, flutes are twice as thick and much more airy and tasty.
+Gros pains are similar to flutes but broader.
 The bakery sold gros pains that were half a meter long and 30 cm wide.
-We bought one which was handed to us in a bag roughly the size of Bram's bivy bag.
-After breakfast we still had 2/3 left.
+We bought one, which was handed to us in a bag roughly the size of Bram's bivy bag.
+After breakfast, we still had 2/3 left.
 It lasted until dinner.

-From Romans-sur-Isere we could race over straight roads.
-We had enough bread, but no nothing to put on it.
+From Romans-sur-Isere, we could race over straight roads.
+We had enough bread but no nothing to put on it.
 There were all sorts of shacks along the road selling fresh fruit directly off the land.
 I asked for a jam at one of them.
-They didn't sell that but did have some sort of pasta.
+They didn't sell that but did have some pasta.
 It was 6,10, which I thought was expensive.
 They also sold 'miel de fleurs', 'miel de lavande', 'miel of this', and 'miel of that'.
-I didn't know what 'miel' was but we bought the cheapest version.
+I didn't know what 'miel' was, but we bought the cheapest version.
 It turned out to be honey and was really tasty.

 P8030018_edited.jpg

-The road we were on was flat, but we were definitely getting closer to the Alps
+Our road was flat, but we were getting closer to the Alps.

 P8030020.jpg